Servings: 4 Total time: 50 mins Difficulty: beginner

 5. Spread the mixture in a silicone mold or one lined with baking paper.

-6. Drizzle with olive oil and sprinkle with herbs.
+6. Drizzle with a little olive oil and sprinkle with herbs.

 7. Bake for 35 to 40 minutes, until the surface is golden brown and crispy.